 Mentoring Program Sign Up

-High Country Fly Fishers is pleased to provide a mentoring program for our members.
-New and inexperienced fly fishers will be paired with an experienced HCFF member for a few hours of free instruction on a local river or lake.
-You must be an HCFF member in good standing to participate.
-And Thank You! to our generous mentors!
+High Country Fly Fishers is proud to offer a mentoring program for our members.
+New and inexperienced fly fishers are paired with experienced HCFF anglers for a few hours of free, hands-on instruction on local rivers and lakes.
+Participants must be HCFF members in good standing.
+We extend our sincere thanks to the generous mentors who make this program possible.

 All Things Provo River with Tom White